Electric-G-Ltd/P100-PowerPlatform-ALM/governance/label_taxonomy.md

 # Label Taxonomy – P100 PowerPlatform ALM

 This document lists the only permitted labels in this repository.
-Every Issue and PR **must** have exactly one label from each of the following categories, and no others.
+Every Issue and PR **must** have exactly one label from each of the following categories, using the exact format below, and no others.

 ---

 ## Topic (pick one)

 - 1 Topic: Active
 - 1 Topic: Power Platform ALM
 - 1 Topic: Research